-- 51. Performance management of the policy will be the responsibility of the Head of Strategy, Performance and Communications.
-These arrangements will be incorporated into the corporate performance management framework currently being developed and embed equalities into all areas of service planning.
+- 53. Performance management of the policy will be the responsibility of the Head of Strategy, Performance and Communications.
+These arrangements will be incorporated into the corporate performance management framework and embed equalities into all areas of service planning.
 There are several broad components that require performance management: - (a) Progress in carrying out the actions focused on delivering the Equality